Contributing Guide#

 git remote add upstream https://github.com/napari/napari-animation.git

-Install the package in editable mode, along with all of the developer tools
+Create a local environment and install the package in editable mode, along with the developer tools:

-We use pre-commit to sort imports with isort, format code with black, and lint with flake8 automatically prior to each commit.
+We use pre-commit to run ruff automatically prior to each commit.
 To minmize test errors when submitting pull requests, please install pre-commit in your environment as follows:

 pre-commit install